rust-embedded/discovery/microbit/src/06-serial-communication/README.md

 Today's computers don't support the serial communication protocol.
 So you can't directly connect your computer to the microcontroller.
 Luckily for us though, the debug probe on the micro:bit has a so-called USB-to-serial converter.
-This means that the converter will sit between the two and expose a serial interface to the microcontroller and an USB interface to your computer.
+This means that the converter will sit between the two and expose a serial interface to the microcontroller and a USB interface to your computer.
 The microcontroller will see your computer as another serial device and your computer will see the microcontroller as a virtual serial device.

 Now, let's get familiar with the serial module and the serial communication tools that your OS